liam-ilan/electron-orbitals/README.md

 Classical models of the atom, such as Bohr's model, model electrons as particles with definitive positions and momenta.
 This model does not account for various observed phenomena (see [Double-slit Experiment](https://en.wikipedia.org/wiki/Double-slit_experiment)).
 In reality, it is observed that particles, such as electrons, exhibit both particle and wave behavior.

-In the quantum model of an atom, electron's do not exist in definite positions, but rather are described by their wave functions (denoted $\psi$), thus, the position of an electron is not definitive.
+In the quantum model of an atom, electrons do not exist in definite positions, but rather are described by their wave functions (denoted $\psi$), thus, the position of an electron is not definitive.
 According to the [Born interpretation](https://en.wikipedia.org/wiki/Born_rule), the value of the probability distribution function describing the chance of an electron being found at any given position, can be calculated by taking the amplitude of the wave function, and then squaring it ($|\psi^2|$).

 The wave function for an electron around a hydrogen nucleus (single proton), is defined in spherical coordinates as follows:
 $$\psi_{n,l,m}(r,\theta,\phi)=R_{n,l}(r)Y_{l,m}(\theta,\phi)$$